gcrutchr/skyhawk_android_device_samsung_gto/README.md

 type: mka recoveryimage

-If successful, recovery.img is in out/target/product/gto Copy recovery.img to your device
+If successful, recovery.img is in out/target/product/gto

-SkyHawk Install
+Copy recovery.img to your device

+<b>SkyHawk Install</b>

 Go to play store and install Official TWRP Manager